James Fintan Lalor: Repeal Association

 This opinion of O’Connell was to cause a rift to develop between Fintan Lalor and his father, who much admired O’Connell.
-The final event being an article Fintan Lalor was to write in January 1844 about the aims of the Irish agricultural Society.
-As a result of this their relationship was to break down completely, and Fintan Lalor was obliged to leave home.
+The final event was an article Fintan Lalor was to write in January 1844 about the aims of the Irish Agricultural Society.
+As a result of this, their relationship was to break down completely, and Fintan Lalor was obliged to leave home.

 Dublin and Belfast

 Having left home Fintan Lalor headed to Dublin.
 While in the capitol his health deteriorated and was to break down completely.
-Thomas Brady attended to him, and treated him for a chest complaint.
+Thomas Brady attended to him and treated him for a chest complaint.
 Based on the medication proscribed, O’Neill suggests that it seems likely that what he was suffering from was tuberculosis.
 Fintan Lalor was to never fully recover from this episode.

-When his father found out about his sons condition, he sent money to help him out.
+When his father found out about his son's condition, he sent money to help him out.
 Though he could have returned home at this time, he went instead to look for employment.
 His friend John Marnell introduced him to William Blood, who ran a bank come pawn shop, where the poor could get loans at reasonable rates.
 Fintan Lalor then went to Belfast to learn more about this from a similar establishment run by a Father James Finn.
 He took ill again, at one stage vomiting blood, and on the advice of his family and friends was urged returned home to Tenakill.
 He wrote to his father and apologized for his many faults.
 As a result, the bonds between the two were mended.

-Fintan Lalor, did not return home though, instead staying in the city and attempted to find employment.
-But his health was again to break down and at last he was forced to return home.
+Fintan Lalor, did not return home though, instead staying in the city and attempting to find employment.
+But his health was again to break down and at last, he was forced to return home.
 By March 1846, he was back with his family in Tenakill.